jobergner/backent-cli/README.md

 // if you know of which kind the animal is you can retrieve it directly cow := farm.CutestResident().Cow()        // cow
 ```
-More on `anyOf` types and their methods can be read here.

 If you try to retrieve a value where there is none, all manipulations applied to this entity will have no effect.
 This can happen during the following curcumstances: